Gravitational waves from cosmic strings for pedestrians: Total spectrum

 For the case of RM loops, we found that the fundamental spectrum is described by \eqref{eq:Orm1}.
 In order to carry out the integrals in the estimate \eqref{Upperandlowerbound} analytically, it is necessary to approximate $\varphi_3(\tilde{x}_m^{\rm ini}, \chi_r)$.
 For large frequencies $\tilde{x}_m^{\rm ini}\gg 1$ we can approximate $\varphi_3 (\tilde{x}_m^{\rm ini}, \chi_r) \to (1+\chi_r)^{1/3} \tilde{x}_{m}^{\rm ini}$, while for low frequencies $\tilde{x}_m^{\rm ini} \ll 1$, we have $\varphi_3 (\tilde{x}_m^{\rm ini}, \chi_r) \to \sqrt{1+ \chi_r}(\tilde{x}_m^{\rm ini})^{3/2}$.
 With this, we are able to find the following expressions for the spectrum:

 where we introduced the shape functions

 as well as

-We also introduced the function $F_{\rm RM}(k)$ which only depends on the mode number but not on the frequency and does not need to be specified further.
+We also introduced the function $F_{\rm RM}(k)$, which only depends on the mode number but not on the frequency and does not need to be specified further {as it cancels out of any final expression for the spectrum}.
 At very high (low) frequencies, the evaluation of the hypergeometric functions can become numerically unstable.
 Therefore, it is beneficial to use series expansions.
 While working with the full hypergeometric function can be cumbersome, instead we can directly expand $S_{\rm rm}^{(1)}(x)$ for large (small) $x$ and integrate over the mode number afterwards.
 In this way, we obtain

 Note that the above low-frequency expansion should only be applied simultaneously with the low-frequency expansion in \eqref{eq:full_RM_shape_1}.
 Only in this case, the function $F_{\rm RM}(k)$ is guaranteed to cancel out and can therefore be neglected.
 If there is no maximum frequency, a good choice to change from the low-frequency expansion to the full spectrum is at $x_{m}^0\sim 10^{-5}$.
 For the high-frequency expansion, we found $x_m^0 \sim 10^{10}$ to be a good value.
 If a maximum frequency exists, the low-frequency expansion can be applied everywhere.